Dear Members,

 Capital Expenditure (CAPEX)

-The achievement in CAPEX is f223 crore excluding capital work in progress (CWIP) in the
+The achievement in CAPEX is Rs.
+232 crore excluding capital work in progress (CWIP) in

 Risk Management